Sunday, December 22, 2024

 “No one bought the house, but they built it.
 Secondly, my father's house.
 He bought the plot and built the house accordingly.”

 Ironically, according to Gutsulyak’s declaration, almost 9 acres in the expensive capital Khodosovka cost my father less than 200 thousand hryvnia.
 This is what one hundred square meters costs here now.
 In addition, the prosecutor said that construction of the estate began at the beginning of 2023, and he moved in already in the summer of that year.
 However, according to aerial photographs from the LUN service and Google Earth Pro, the house in which the prosecutor lives began to be built in the fall of 2021, and in the spring of 2022 it was already ready.
-Alexander Gutsulyak, in a conversation with journalists, explained this as “magic.”
+Alexander Gutsulyak, in a conversation with reporters, explained this as “magic.”

 The prosecutor's father, Viktor Gutsulyak, told reporters a different story.
 The man says that he bought the plot back in 2021, but did not register it, but “agreed with the developer.”
 At the same time, he allegedly did not tell his son, who eventually settled there, anything.
 It was then that construction allegedly began.
 The man also says that he is engaged in business and can afford it: